coldclimate/omnomfrickinnom/_posts/2016-02-1-haggis-mix.markdown

 7. Once the veg is tender stir in the rice (well drained),turn the heat up, remove the lid and let everything sizzle for a few minutes
 8. Add a few good scrapes of lemon peel and a healthy squeeze of lemon juice

+## Result

+I topped mine with a spoonful of chilli flakes for some added bite

 ![The result](/images/haggis.jpg)